Age: Zero- 48 months: A Unique Music Environment for the Very Young

 Pediatrician Dr. T. Berry Brazelton says that “the opportunity for bonding at birth may be compared to falling in love—staying in love takes a long time and demands hard work…Strong long-term attachment is the goal.”

-We believe our classes provide that opportunity to increase bonding and are a spring board to doing the same at home.
+We believe our classes provide that opportunity to increase bonding and are a springboard for doing the same at home.

 Our ECE classes provide you with the opportunity to get to know your child as an individual — strengths, vulnerabilities, temperament, and even coping style.